styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 As a first introduction to ordinals, this is heavy-going but great.
 A particular highlight would be the proof that the collection of ordinals don't form a set, and Hartogs' Lemma.
 Also this forms the basis of almost all future set theory, and serves a great foundation to work from.

 #### Cardinals
 The course is pretty light on cardinals.
-There's only a couple of pages that discuss them.
-The course arguably justifies itself here, since it's hard to say anything about cardinals beyond the obvious things (thanks a lot $$2^{\aleph_{0}}$$).
-Although I feel like König's theorem probably could have been introduced and proven (especially if you're gonna mention cardinal exponentiation, since that's just about the only thing we *can* say about cardinal exponentiation).
+It basically tells you what an aleph number is, and how addition and multiplication differs from ordinals.
+It's argubaly justified, since it's hard to say anything about cardinals beyond the obvious things (thanks a lot $$2^{\aleph_{0}}$$).
+Although I feel like König's theorem probably could have been introduced and proven, especially if you're gonna mention cardinal exponentiation, since that's just about the only thing we *can* say about cardinal exponentiation.

+#### Basic Set Theory
+If you want to really *understand* the axioms of $$\textstyle ZFC$$, this is probably the way to go.
+If you want additional philosophical information, the obvious resource is Maddy's [*Believing the Axioms*](https://www.cs.umd.edu/~gasarch/BLOGPAPERS/belaxioms1.pdf).
+A cool unexpectedly useful result is probably Mostowski's collapsing theorem, and I suppose $$\in$$-induction, but this is really the axiom of foundation in a trenchcoat.